How Much Does an Outdoor Sauna Cost? Here’s What to Know

 Regular Cleaning Practices

-Keeping shared spaces clean is important for the health of everyone using it.
+Keeping shared spaces clean is important for the health of everyone using them.

 Maintenance/Cleaning Budget